 To create a form go to WPForms > Add New, which will open the WPForms form builder interface.

 WPForms offers you many form templates.
 You can choose any of the templates to create your form and edit it or you can create the form from blank.
 Here we will create our form from blank.

 Click on the blank form option and then from the form builder interface drag and drop the element to create the form.

 First, you need to add the form filed.
 All the common form fields are available here.
 Just drag the field and drop it into the form.

 After adding the form field you can edit the field option.
 Click on the field edit option to edit the field.
 You can also duplicate the field by clicking on the copy icon and delete the field by clicking on the delete icon next to the copy icon.

 Click on the field edit option and then from the left side change the level, set the format, add a description and make the field required or not.

-Now from the advanced options, you can set the field size as small, medium or large.
-Then you can add the placeholder, show or hide the label or sub label text.
+Now from the advanced options, you can set the field size as small, medium, or large.
+Then you can add the placeholder, show or hide the label, or sub-label text.
 At last, you can take CSS classes if needed.

 You can set the form title from the setting option.
 Click on the setting option from the left dashboard and then add a form title and description.
-Then you can add the submit button and submit processing text.
-Add submit button CSS classes and enable anti-spam protection, dynamic field population and AJAX submission.
+Then you can add the submit button and submit the processing text.
+Add submit button CSS classes and enable anti-spam protection, dynamic field population, and AJAX submission.